JillBirchall/travel-landing-page/README.md

 # Landing Page

 A React landing page for a fictional adventure travel company.
+This is not intended to be a full website, just the landing page so none of the buttons and links do anything (unless they are links to other sections of the page).

 I chose to use React to create this landing page as I could break down the various sections of this website into smaller components, and re-use these where required (such as the tour cards).